 Submit to the Campus Health Center a current (within 1-year of start of class) the health requirements below.
 You may not register for classes until you have received health clearance.

 Health Clearance Requirements are:

-- Provide documentation of immunity to measles, mumps, and rubella
+Provide documentation of immunity to measles, mumps, and rubella (MMR)

-- Two doses of measles vaccine are required, with at least one of the two being an MMR (Measles, Mumps, Rubella).
+Two doses of measles vaccine are required, with at least one of the two being an MMR (Measles, Mumps, Rubella).
 First dose must have been given as of January 1, 1968, AND on or after the first birthday.
 A second dose must have been given at least 4 weeks after the first dose.
-Measles, Mumps, and Rubella immunizations may be waived if: 1) Student was born before 1957, 2) Serologic evidence of immunity to measles, mumps, and rubella, or 3) A medical exemption may be granted only by a U.S. licensed physician (M.D. or D.O.) must state in writing giving a specific vaccine would endanger the student’s life or health.
+Measles, Mumps, and Rubella immunizations may be waived if: 1) Student was born before 1957, 2) Serologic evidence of immunity to measles, mumps, and rubella, or 3) A medical exemption may be granted by a U.S. licensed provider (M.D., D.O., A.P.R.N., P.A.) must state in writing giving a specific vaccine would endanger the student’s life or health.

-- Note: Although not required for enrollment, it is highly recommended that students should also receive the following immunizations: a) Hepatitis A and B, b) Tetanus/Diphtheria, c) Polio and d) Meningococcal.
-We especially urge students who intend to live in the residence halls to consider the Meningococcal vaccination, as there is an increased risk of this highly contagious disease in this campus population.
+Note: Although not required for enrollment, it is highly recommended that students should also receive the following immunizations: a) Hepatitis A and B, b) Tetanus/Diphtheria, c) Polio and d) Meningococcal.

-- Persons claiming religious exemption to immunization requirements must sign a waiver form and provide a letter claiming the exemption status from a recognized religious organization.
+Persons claiming religious exemption to immunization requirements must sign a waiver form and provide a letter claiming the exemption status from a recognized religious organization.
+View the form here.